v2ray/domain-list-community/README.md

 ## Usage example

-Each file in the `data/` directory can be used as a rule in this format: `geosite:filename`.
+Each file in the `data` directory can be used as a rule in this format: `geosite:filename`.

 ```json
 "routing": {